New Zealand Extends ‘Active Investor Plus Visa Scheme’ with Two New Streams

 Application Process and Existing Applicant Transition

 Applicants or their representatives may apply on the current application form for the Active Investor Plus Visa, which has been revised to include the new categories.
 Applicants who applied before April 1, 2025, and whose residence has not yet been granted, may switch to the new visa arrangements by withdrawing their current application and reapplying under the new categories.
-The transition process can be accessed from Immigration New Zealand, and transitioning application fees will be waived.
+The transition process can be accessed through Immigration New Zealand, and the application fees for transitioning will be waived.

 Economic Contribution to New Zealand

 The new visa system will attract high-value investment, drive economic Growth, and create jobs.
-By offering a liberal and broad range of investment opportunities, New Zealand positions itself as a preferred destination for foreign investors who want secure and rewarding opportunities.
+By offering a diverse and broad range of investment opportunities, New Zealand positions itself as a preferred destination for foreign investors seeking secure and rewarding investment options.

 QUESTION AND ANSWERS